 Living in the residence halls offers many advantages ranging from its close proximity to campus, to its strong community of more than 900 artists, designers, & scholars, to awesome facilities that a include 24hr studio space and gallery space!
 And don’t forget the convenience of making a single bill payment versus the multiple bills covering rent and utilities that off-campus students have to manage.

-1. Applications for the Returning student waitlist are available online now.
+1. Applications for the Returning student will be available starting March 12, 2019.

 2. Submit the required $550.00 prepayment.